-pressures.
+Customer choice would result in the unbundling of retail services.
+Some services, such as electric energy, would likely become subject to intense competitive pressures.
 The prices for these services should be transparent to retail consumers.
-Therefore, price inflation via anticompetitive practices such as affiliate self-dealing abuse would tend to financially harm the utility by eroding its sales.70
+Therefore, price inflation via anticompetitive practices such as affiliate self-dealing abuse would tend to financially harm the utility by eroding its sales.

 In sum, the ability of the local utility to engage in anticompetitive practices such as cost shifting diminishes with the presence of stronger competitive forces "downstream."
-Retail competition would force the local utility to compete directly with other service providers for the business of end-use customers.
-In this environment, only when the utility provides lower-price or higher-quality service would it be able to compete successfully.
+Retail competition would force the local utility to compete directly with other service costs, vertically-integrated utilities have the ability, as well as the incentive under rate-of-return regulation, to shift costs to monopoly-type services.